 Next intakeNot applicable

-This program suits professionals working in transport safety-related roles to gain skills and knowledge in planning, managing and participating in the accident investigation processes of air, rail and marine vehicles and their systems.
-It is also relevant to bachelor’s graduates in a relevant field who aspire a career in transport safety investigation.
+Are you a professional working in a transport safety-related role?
+Gain new skills in planning, managing and participating in the accident investigation processes of air, rail and marine vehicles and their systems.
+This course is also relevant if you hold a bachelor degree in a cognate field and would like a career in transport safety investigation.